wp-plugins/constant-contact-api/readme.txt

 ### Using the Form Designer
 1. Install this plugin.
 2. Activate the Constant Contact API: Form Designer plugin
 3. Configure the settings on the form designer by updating the settings in the boxes on the left.
 4. Next to "Form Name" where it says "Enter form name here," enter your form name.
 5. Once you have configured and named your form, click Save Form.
 6. In the Appearance menu of the administration, click the Widgets link.
 7. Drag the widget named "Constant Contact Form Designer" into the sidebar.
 8. Configure the settings shown, then click the "Save" button at the bottom of the widget form.
 9. You will see the signup widget you created on your website!
 10. To edit the form, return the the Form Designer page (from Step 3) and click on the form tab with the name of the form you would like to edit.
 Edit the form, then click Update Form.
 The form will show as updated on your website.

 == Changelog ==

+= 2.3.10 =
+* Form Designer Updates:
+	* Added: Set the lists a form subscribes to in the Form Designer
+	* Fixed: Ability to edit existing forms
+	* Fixed: Issue where saving an existing form will jump to a different form
+	* Added: A new form ID generator will prevent overlapping IDs when deleting forms
+* Fixed: Constant Analytics once again allows you to pick from your Google Analytics profiles
+* Modified: Removed "Add Campaign" button: the feature wasn't ready, and was included by mistake
+* Improved Events list to include shortcode instead of unclear `id`
+* Added `[eventspot]` shortcode.
+Previous `[ccevents]` shortcode still works.
+* Added internationalization (translation support) to the Legacy Form widget.
+* Added field for submit button text to the Legacy Form widget.

 = 2.3.9 =
 * Fixed Form Designer issue affecting being able to select active form
 	* Added "Clear All Forms link" in top-right of Form Designer page to delete all forms
 * If Event Location is empty, widget will not show "Location:" text